 - a Knowledge-building Project for Industry (KPN) co-funded by the Research Council of Norway through the ENERGIX-programme.
-Contact: oyvind.skreiberg@sintef.no http://www.sintef.no/WoodCFD

-In 2017 the work focused on testing and use of developed sub-models in CFD simulations, and the PhD candidate focus on further development of the decomposition model for wood logs, and has now several publications on this.
+In 2017 the work focused on testing and use of developed sub-models in CFD simulations, and the PhD candidate focused on further development of the decomposition model for wood logs, and has now several publications on this.
 The thermal comfort work in 2017 focused on experimental activity to provide detailed data for further development and validation of models.

 The work with the sub-models, also for stationary CFD simulations, was continued in 2016.
 The employed PhD candidate in the project focus on development of a thermal decomposition model for wood logs.
-In parallel work is ongoing regarding improvement of models and tools used for simulation of thermal comfort in energy effective buildings with wood stoves.
+In parallel work was ongoing regarding improvement of models and tools used for simulation of thermal comfort in energy effective buildings with wood stoves.
 In 2015 the scientific focus was on initial studies and establishment of sub-models for use in transient CFD simulations, as well as modelling of heat transfer in stoves and analysis of heat distribution to other rooms in a building.